kn007/MySQLi-Function/README.md

 ##Description

-Fix the MySQL extension To the MySQLi extension call to undefined functions fatal error.
+Fixed the MySQL extension To the MySQLi extension call to undefined functions fatal error.

 ##Example